 The Center runs a regular colloquium series, which has hosted at least 500 speakers since its inception, and publishes the Philippine Studies Occasional Papers Series, which has put out some of the best papers in the field.
-It has also institutionalized the Philippine Studies Newsletter and Pilipinas Journal as outlets for Philippine scholarly writing and current information on the state of Philippine Studies.
+It also helped publications of the Philippine Studies Newsletter and Pilipinas Journal as outlets for Philippine scholarly writing and current information on the state of Philippine Studies.

 AT UH, Hamilton Library houses an extensive Philippine research collection, which can compete with Cornell, Michigan, and other top universities in the country, as revealed by one survey.
 Many scholars studying the Philippines from other countries and states use our collection throughout the year.